 So what can we do about it?
 Well, first we have to realize we have a problem.
 Once we see the destruction and the poop mess that it leaves then we have to find the culprit.
 We have to examine our lives.
 What is hidden in our lives that looks like it belongs there but is actually destroying us and leaving a mess?

 Then what?
 Watch your life flourish.
 You will grow new leaves and produce healthy beautiful roses.
 Isn’t that the goal?
-We want to bear much fruit.
+We want to bear a lot of fruit.
 Jesus said in John 15:2 He (God) cuts off every branch in Me that bears no fruit, while every branch that does bear fruit He prunes so that it will be even more fruitful.

 So let’s examine our lives and find the destructive behaviors that are making a mess in our lives.
 Let’s ask the Lord to help us change and to clean up our mess.
 Then let’s bear beautiful roses for all the world to see and enjoy.
 And when the people around us are enjoying the beauty in our lives let’s tell them about God, our Gardener, and how He helped us to get rid of the destructive worms in our lives.
 Let’s tell them about how He cleaned up the mess that those worms made and how He wants to do the same for them.
 Don’t keep your gardening secrets to yourself.
 Share the good news!